nishalrai/nishalrai.github.io/_posts/2024-04-27-process-injection-DLL-injection.md

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/proc-injection-dll-inject-4.png">

 Now that we have our malicious DLL ready, let’s go through the process of injecting it into a running process.

+With our malicious DLL compiled, we first create a handle to the target process using **OpenProcess**.
+We then use that handle to allocate virtual address space in the memory of the running process with **VirtualAllocEx** and write the path of the DLL file into this memory using **WriteProcessMemory**.

+Once that is done, we need to load the DLL into memory.
+We have written the DLL path into the memory using **WriteProcessMemory**, and now we use **CreateRemoteThread** to execute the **LoadLibrary** API.
+This will load the DLL specified by the path on the buffer address into the target process. **CreateRemoteThread** provides a handle to the newly created thread, which executes the DLL loading function.

+By doing this, we successfully inject the DLL into the running process.

 <img alt="" class="bf jp jq dj" loading="lazy" role="presentation" src="https://raw.githubusercontent.com/nirajkharel/nirajkharel.github.io/master/assets/img/images/proc-injection-dll-inject.png">